trueauracoral/GreaseMonkey-Redirect/README.md

 // WEBSITE AT ( https://www.gnu.org/licenses/gpl-3.0.html ).         /
 /////////////////////////////////////////////////////////////////////
 ```
-1. Still commented in a place after that is a @name this is the name of the script.
+3. Still commented in a place after that is a @name this is the name of the script.
 ```javascript
 // ==UserScript==
 // @name           YouTube to Invidous
 ```
-2. Then there is a @namespace write that YOU made this script.
+4. Then there is a @namespace write that YOU made this script.
 If you make a PR with some interesting modification to the script I will try to keep your name and other contributers on it.
 ```javascript
 // @namespace      Troler's Youtubvious
 ```
-3. @match, these are a bunch of edge cases where you type a weird url.
-We don't want the weird url to make you go to the privacy disrespecting site so we list it as something we want the script to run on.
+5. @match, these are a bunch url's which are there in case a person sends you a http link instead of https or a link with www.
+Change these for the code to the website your trying to redict from (leave it if you are only changing the instance.)
 ```javascript
 // @match          http://youtube.com/*
 // @match          https://youtube.com/*